mail-de/mailheadercheck/README.md

 * Zero or more than one From:-header will result in a reject (reason: RFC violation)
 * More than one Subject:-header will result in a reject (reason: RFC violation)
 * Zero or more than one Date:-header will result in a reject (reason: RFC violation)
-* Zero or more than one e-mail address is listed in the From:-header.
+* Not exactly one e-mail address is listed in the From:-header.
 This is a limitation and will probably change in the future by adding a header.
   Currently this results in a reject.
 * An empty or invalid Date:-header will result in a reject (reason: RFC violation)